-- A. Essential Qualifications / Accreditations / skills and experience: - Health and Wellbeing: Health Assistance Level 3 or equivalent or prepared to complete within specified timeframes - Completion of first year nursing and 4th medical education
+A. Essential Qualifications / Accreditations / skills and experience:

+- Health and Wellbeing: Health Assistance Level 3 or equivalent or prepared to complete within specified timeframes OR

+- first year nursing degree completion

+- Effective time management skills

+- Good communication skills

 B. Someone well-suited to the role will place a high value on the following